Italian Australian Foundation Peggy Guggenheim Internship

 Recipients are required to:

-- Write two letters of appreciation to their donor/committee.
-(Upon acceptance and after completion)
+- write two letters of appreciation to the donor/committee (upon acceptance and after completion)

-- Within three months of returning from the Internship, deliver a seminar on the topic of their internship experience (this should be organised with the Head of the Art History Program)
+- within three months of returning from the Internship, deliver a seminar at the University of Melbourne on the topic of their internship experience (this should be organised with the Head of the Art History Program)

 Applicants will be advised of the outcome via email within 6-8 weeks after the closing date.